Sea to Summit Ultra-Sil Day Pack Review

 Our Analysis and Test Results

 The Sea to Summit Ultra-Sil is the smallest, lightest daypack we reviewed.
-Sea to Summit used 30D ripstop nylon and cut out all padding to make this pack weigh just 2.7 ounces.
+Sea to Summit used 30-Denier ripstop nylon and cut out all padding to make this pack weigh just 2.7 ounces.

 For a pack that has literally no padding anywhere, this pack is… well, not comfortable unless you pack it right.
 It has no hip belt or load lifters or sternum strap, and the shoulder straps are padding-less.
-They do, however, have a very flat, ergonomic design that helps them to hold up this bag without digging into your shoulders.
-And though they claim this bag can hold 250x its own weight or over 40 pounds, we wouldn't recommend it for any length of time.
+They do, however, have a very flat, ergonomic design that helps them hold up this bag without digging into your shoulders.
+And though they claim this bag can hold 250x its own weight (which would be over 40 pounds), we wouldn't recommend it for any length of time.
 The Ultra-Sil requires careful packing to stop from feeling every edge and corner from digging into your back.
 We found that this pack and other ultralight packs we tested are similar in overall comfort, though they take slightly different approaches to achieve that - rather than using some minimal padding in the shoulder straps, Sea to Summit chose a wide, ergonomic design with no padding.

 A lot of a pack's versatility hinges on the usefulness of its features, which the Ultra-Sil is lacking a lot of.
 This bag is just one zippered pocket and that's about it.
 There's a tiny loop on top you could clip something to and three fingers-worth of daisy chain on the bottom.
 If you really want to get inventive (and we bet you do, you ultralight enthusiast!), the tiny stuff pouch that ends up inside the pack could double as a little pocket for your keys.
 It also comes with a carabiner, which can then be used to attach something to the outside of the bag while it's in use.
 Other ultralight models retained a few extra pockets that we think make them more useful and versatile than this one.